YujiaJasmineWan/YujiaJasmineWan.github.io/content/en/authors/admin/_index.md

 ## About  me

 Hi!
-I am a Ph.D. student in Environmental Engineering at the University of California, Berkeley under the mentorship of [Professor Kara Nelson](https://nelsongroup.berkeley.edu/).
-My research lies at the intersection of environmental water microbiology and public health.
+I am a second year master student in Environmental Engineering at the University of California, Berkeley under the mentorship of [Prof. Baoxia Mi](https://ce.berkeley.edu/people/faculty/mi).
+My interest lies at the material application in environmental engineering, environmental chemistry, water reuse, digital twins, AI powered non-target screening and material design.
+Besides these areas, I’d like to explore more interested area too!

-I am currently involved in multiple projects.
-One project focuses on wastewater-based epidemiology, specifically investigating the persistence of viral nucleic acid signals in wastewater and how surfactants may affect their stability.
-Another project explores how sub-sewershed-level sampling can enhance efforts to improve health equity in wastewater-based surveillance.
-In an upcoming project, I will study the impact of blending purified direct potable reuse water with conventional drinking water directly within distribution systems, with a focus on implications for drinking water quality and safety.

-In my free time, I enjoy photography (check out my photos [here](https://alliemnguyen.wordpress.com/)), dancing, and listening to music.
-I’m also constantly trying out new hobbies, such as crocheting, sewing, cooking, and baking :)
+I am currently involved in two projects.
+One project focus on material application in environmental engineering, specifically exploring the development of 3D interfacial solar evaporator for mineral recovery.
+Another project studies electrochemical chromium removal, aiming to find a replacement of the chemical intensive process, which is also the topic for my graduation thesis.

+While receiving training in laboratory skills, I am also strengthening my theoretical foundation.
+I audited fundamental electrochemistry and electrochemical device engineering over the summer, and I am currently taking class in electronic materials characterization to better understand the working principles of instruments such as XRD and XPS.

+At a broader level, I have studied Sustainable Development Goals (SDG 6 in particular) on UN report to understand the global expectations for water research.
+Also, I have read reports from the EPA, NSF, and NAWI (DOE) to gain insight into the underlying priorities that guide environmental research.
+In addition, I like to read papers in my areas of interest, which helps me identify current limitations of certain fields and technologies, and envision possible directions for future development.

+In my free time, I enjoy dancing, especially ballroom dancing, and I joined the Cal Ballroom dance club.
+Also I am an academic live streamer on Chinese social media “BiliBili” (check my profile from [here](https://space.bilibili.com/359483232)).
+Talented scholars from all over the world gather here, and discussing about novel theories and advanced technologies in English.

+I’d love to connect and exchange ideas—let’s make a change together!